-In addition to divorce, post-divorce, and prenuptial mediation, there is a range of family conflicts that we can help you resolve.
-Together, we facilitate your negotiation toward a legally binding and enforceable agreement.
+In addition to divorce, post-divorce, and prenuptial mediation, there is a range of family conflicts that I can help you resolve.
+I facilitate your negotiation toward a legally binding and enforceable agreement.

 - How you will make major decisions about your child(ren)’s well-being and upbringing—and even which topics you both consider to be “major”—is an essential component of a parenting agreement.
 In mediation, you will reflect on your values and priorities so that you can work together raising your child(ren), while minimizing conflict between you.
 The communication modeled in the mediation process offers a blueprint for communication between households, raising children together while living apart.
 General topics for decision-making between parents include: education, medical care, religious and/or secular upbringing, and extra-curricular activities.